6 Questions That Will Help You Find Your Purpose

 5. If you continued to live as you are now, what might be your biggest regret?

 Although this question seems negative at first, the goal is actually to move you away from future regrets.
-Thinking about what you could regret can help you see where your greatest untapped sources of potential lie, and may assist you in connecting with desires you might suppress (typically due to fear of failing to succeed).
+Thinking about what you could regret can help you see where your greatest untapped sources of a potential lie, and may assist you in connecting with desires you might suppress (typically due to fear of failing to succeed).

 Are there things you would regret not saying, learning, giving up or changing?
 How could you start trying to prevent those regrets today?